fieldtrip/website/tutorial/ica_artifact_cleaning.md

     cfg.detrend      = 'no';
     data = ft_resampledata(cfg, data_orig);

 For the purpose of this tutorial and since we want you to try out various settings, we will continue with the downsampled data.
-If you apply this on your own data, please do try to work with the original instead the downsampled data; that will improve the quality of the decomposiion.
+If you apply this on your own data, please do try to work with the original instead the downsampled data; that will improve the quality of the decomposition.

 ### Rejecting atypical artifacts